 Connie and Ted's was the result of the love that owners and couple Connie and Ted had for the sea and fishing.
 Patrons throng this West Hollywood restaurant for its seafood that its prepared with utmost simplicity from the inspirations derived from England.
 Though the food served is simple the ambience is quite contemporary and stylish.
 They have an elaborate seafood menu starting from raw bar, chilled seafood to appetizers and sandwiches.
 This place is a haven for a seafood lovers.

-Herald as one of the best dim sum joints in all of California, its easy to see why this Chinese eatery is so popular.
-Sea Harbour Seafood Restaurant is tucked away in the Rosemead suburb of Los Angeles and offers a staggering amount of specialty dishes and delectable dim sum options.
-Standard pork buns step aside here to make room for more inventive versions like their flaky, sweet, yellow exterior with barbecue pork and steamed spinach on the insides or their famed pineapple pork buns.
+Heralded as one of the best dim sum joints in all of California, its easy to see why this Chinese eatery is so popular.
+Sea Harbour Seafood Restaurant is tucked away in the Rosemead suburb of Los Angeles County and offers a staggering amount of specialty dishes and delectable dim sum options.
+Standard pork buns step aside here to make room for more inventive versions with their flaky, sweet, yellow exterior with barbecue pork and steamed spinach on the insides or their famed pineapple pork buns.
 Rather than ordering off a cart, like most traditional dim sum places, patrons look at the extensive menu (with pictures of course) and circle the correlating number on a piece of paper to be handed to their server.
-Whether you come for dinner or lunch, prepare yourself for a marathon of eating!
+Whether you come for dinner or lunch, prepare yourself for a binge!

 Located in a coastal city, Chef Melba's Bistro is just a short walk away from the beach and makes for a great dining experience.
 The staff here are all super friendly and full of energy, and will set the right tone for your evening from the minute you walk in.
 The first thing you will notice in this little restaurant is the open kitchen, where you can watch in awe from your seat as Chef Melba herself works her magic.
 You can get into conversation with her while she cooks, and even ask for suggestions.
 Some patrons would recommend that you try out the baked assorted vegetables with goat cheese and tomato-basil sauce, the ahi tuna tataki and the roasted corn polenta.
 The pibil adobo lamb shank and the beef cheeks are tender and delicious too!
 This place gets quite easily packed, so if you do plan to drop by a reservation would be good.